aupasana/vedanta/_cards_main_prereqs/02_tarka.md

 link: classes/tarka
 ---

-How do we understand the world?
-How do we communicate it precisely?
+How do we understand the world and communicate that understanding?

 - tarka sangraha